-(Mark - One) OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ar ended December 31, 2013 Tot the fiscal ye Or TRANSITION REPORT PURSUANT TO SECTION For the transition period from N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to Commissio on File No. 001-33999 OIL AND GAS, INC. strant as Specified in Its Charter) Minnesota 95-3848122 (Stat te or Other Jurisdiction of Incorporation or Organization 315 Manitoba Avenue - S Suite 200, Wayzata, Minnesota 55391 (Address of Principa l Executive Offices) (Zip Code) 9 52-476-9800 (Registrant's Telepho ne Number, Including Area Code) arsuant to Section 12(b) of the Act: - Title of Each Class Name of Each Exchange On Which Registered Common Stock, \$0.001 par value NYSE MKT Securities registered pursu nant to Section 12(g) of the Act: None Indicate by y check mark if the registrant is a well-known seasoned ssuer, as defined in Rule 405 of the Securities Act Yes ☒ No ☐ Indicate by y check mark if the registrant is not required to file report ts pursuant to Section 13 or 15(d) of the Act.
-Yes □ No 🗷 of 1934 di rts required to be filed by Section 13 or 15(d) of the Securities Exchange Act that the registrant was required to file such reports), and (2) has been subject File requir onically and posted on its corporate Web site, if any, every Interactive Data egulation S-T (§232.405 of this chapter) during the preceding 12 months (or not post such files).
-Yes ■ No □ contained, o Item 405 of Regulation S-K (§229.405) is not contained herein, and will not or information statements incorporated by reference in Part III of this Form 1 See the definitions of "large accelerated filer," "accelera I filer, an accelerated filer, a non-accelerated filer, or a small reporting ted filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large Accelerated Filer ■ Accelerated Filer □ Non-Accelerated Filer ☐ Smaller Reporting Company ☐ (Do not check if a smaller reporting company) Indicate by y check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷
+10 (Mark One) ΑΝΝΙΙΑΙ ΒΕΡΩΡΤΡΙ IDSIIANT TO SECTION 13 OD 15(d) OF THE SECUDITIES EXCHANGE ACT OF 1034 × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2014 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to to Commissio on File No. 001-33999 NORTHERN ( OIL AND GAS, INC. strant as Specified in Its Charter) ( Sta nesota Incorporation or Organization 95-3848122 (I.R.S.
+Employer Identification No.) , v 315 Manitoba Avenue - S Suite 200, Wayzata, Minnesota 55391 el Executive Offices ) ( Zip Code ) 9 52-476-9800 ne Number, Including Area Code ) Securities registered pu ursuant to Section 12(b) of the Act: Title of Ea ch Class Name of Each Exchange On Which Registered Common Stock, \$ 0.001 par value NYSE MKT Securities registered pursu uant to Section 12(g) of the Act: None Indicate b y check mark if the registra ant is a well-known seasoned i ssuer, as defined in Rule 405 of the Securities Act Yes □ No 🗷 Indicate b y check mark if the registra ant is not required to file repor ts pursuant to Section 13 or 15(d) of the Act.
+Yes □ No 🗷 of 1934 di ths (or for such shorter period rts required to be filed by Section 13 or 15(d) of the Securities Exchange Ad that the registrant was required to file such reports), and (2) has been subjective.
+File requir red to be submitted and pos sted pursuant to Rule 405 of R onically and posted on its corporate Web site, if any, every Interactive Data egulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (ond post such files).
+Yes $\blacksquare$ No $\square$ contained, knowledge, in definitive proxy o Item 405 of Regulation S-K (§229.405) is not contained herein, and will not or information statements incorporated by reference in Part III of this Form See the definitions of "larg d filer, an accelerated filer, a non-accelerated filer, or a small reporting ted filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large e Accelerated Filer 🗷 Accelerated Filer □ Non-Accelerated Filer ☐ Smaller Reporting Company ☐ (Do not check if a smaller reporting company) ] Indicate b y check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗷 approximately \$932.9 million.

-The aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant on the last business day of the registrant's most recently completed second fiscal quarter (based on the closing sale price as reported by the NYSE MKT) was approximately \$802.2 million.
+The aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant on the last business day of the registrant's most recently completed second fiscal quarter (based on the closing sale price as reported by the NYSE MKT) was